 Thankfully, this unit includes a detachable dust bag.
 This will help you keep your workshop free from dust and allow you to easily dispose of the debris after use.

 Expansive Cutting Range

-Being uncomplicated to use doesn’t mean it’s at the cost of versatility.
-This saw delivers miters to both the left and right, from 0–52 degrees.
-The bevel tilts to the left to perform angled work up to 45 degrees.
+Being user-friendly doesn’t mean you have to sacrifice versatility.
+The miter allows you to adjust your cutting angle to the left and right from 0 to 52 degrees.
+The bevel also tilts to the left to make angled cuts at up to 45 degrees.

 |Motor||5,000 RPM — 15-amp|

 Bosch GCM12SD 12-Inch Dual-Bevel Sliding Miter Saw